 Rectum – Inspect and palpate the anus, perianal region and sacral region for inflammation, nodules, scars, ulcerations, lesions and rashes or for any abnormal opening.
 Note any bulges after bearing down.

 Musculoskeletal – Inspect the upper and lower extremities for size, shape, symmetry, deformity and muscle mass.
 Check the joints for a range of motion, enlargement and masses.
 Note gait and posture.
 Check the spine for a range of motion, lateral curvature, or any abnormal curvature.
 Observe for the signs of pain and inflammation.
 Palpate for tenderness, swelling, warmth, bony overgrowth, deformity and masses.
 Palpate the muscles for size, tone, strength, any contractures and tenderness.
 Palpate the spine for bony deformities and crepitation.

 Apices and bases of the lungs

 The structural landmarks of the chest are clavicle, midsternal line, right/left anterior axillary line and the midclavicular line.
-On the sides, are posterior axillary line, midaxillary line and anterior axillary line.
+On the sides, are the posterior axillary line, midaxillary line and anterior axillary line.
 The anteroposterior (AP) diameter of the thorax in relation to the lateral diameter is approximately 1:2.
-Apices of the lungs – the land marks are manubrium, sternal notch and angle of Louis to assess the right/left upper lung lobes.
-Bases of the lungs – the land marks are xiphoid process, body of sternum and 4-7th ribs to assess the right/left lower lung lobes (Nettina, 2006; Laurente et al., 1997).
+Apices of the lungs – the landmarks are manubrium, sternal notch and angle of Louis to assess the right/left upper lung lobes.
+Bases of the lungs – the landmarks are xiphoid process, the body of the sternum, and 4-7th ribs to assess the right/left lower lung lobes (Nettina, 2006; Laurente et al., 1997).

 Auscultating Normal Heart Sounds